vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 If you havn't modified any extensions directly you don't need to change anything.
 If you made such changes you'd probably need to rewrite your extension to module.

 - Old event bus is removed to compatibility folder.
-From now we are trying to create new features without it and slowly depreciate event bus whwnever it's possible.
+From now we are trying to create new features without it and slowly depreciate event bus whenever it's possible.
+It'll be repalced with some enhanced module-based mechanism with event autosugesstion support.

 change all `@vue-storefront/core/plugins/event-bus` imports to `@vue-storefront/core/compatibility/plugins/event-bus`